apache/openwhisk-deploy-kube/README.md

 [Getting started](https://docs.docker.com/docker-for-mac/#kubernetes)
 documentation from Docker.

-In a nutshell, open the Docker preferences pane, switch to the Kubernetes panel, and check the box to enable Kubernetes.
-You will want to use the `kubectl` cli that is installed by Docker in `/usr/local/bin`, so please make sure it is appears in your path before any `kubectl` you have installed on your machine.
-Pick the `docker-for-desktop` config for `kubectl` by executing the command `kubectl config use-context docker-for-desktop`.
+In a nutshell, open the Docker preferences window, switch to the `Advanced` panel and make sure you have at least 4GB of Memory allocated to Docker.
+Then switch to the Kubernetes panel, and check the box to enable Kubernetes.
+It is recommended that you use the `kubectl` cli that is installed by Docker in `/usr/local/bin`, so please make sure it is appears in your path before any `kubectl` you might also have installed on your machine.
+Finally, pick the `docker-for-desktop` config for `kubectl` by executing the command `kubectl config use-context docker-for-desktop`.

-Once nice feature of using Kubernetes in Docker, is that the containers being run in Kubernetes are also directly visible/accessible via the usual Docker commands.
+One nice feature of using Kubernetes in Docker, is that the containers being run in Kubernetes are also directly visible/accessible via the usual Docker commands.
 Furthermore, it is straightforward to deploy local images by adding a stanza to your